Panathinaikos F.C.: Alafouzos era (2012–present)

 Their exclusion from Europe wasn't enough, since the squad was off to an exceptional start to the 2022–23 Super League Greece season, ultimately hitting the largest unbeaten streak in Europe for the 2022–23 season) of 16 matches, 3 of which were drawn.
 The streak ended when Panathinaikos faced second-placed AEK Athens, which ended in a 1–0 away loss.
 All eyes were on the fact that Panathinaikos finished the regular season placed first with 61 points, followed by AEK Athens with 59 points, a small difference between the two teams, with the remaining play-off round deciding who would lift the trophy.
 In the last round, Panathinaikos faced Aris Thessaloniki F.C. and the match ended at 1–1, (making it 78 points), ultimately ending hopes of achieving the first league title since 2010.
 AEK faced Volos, who were at the bottom of the play-offs table, which resulted in a 4–0 home win and the winning of the 2022-23 league for AEK Athens.

-Panathinaikos won the 2023–24 Greek Football Cup by defeating Aris in the final 1–0, thus clinching their 20th Greek Cup title and sealing their position in the following year's 2024–25 UEFA Europa League second qualifying round.
+Their 2023–24 Super League Greece season started poorly.
+After finishing fourth in their Europa League group and losing 3–2 to Atromitos, Jovanović was rumoured to be sacked by the board.
+After a 3–0 win against Volos in late December, he was relieved of his duties, with Panathinaikos sitting in second place.
+He was replaced by Fatih Terim, who lasted less than 5 months and was relieved on 17th May 2024.
+Ultimately under the temporary stewardship of Christos Kontis, Panathinaikos ended the season by winning the 2023–24 Greek Football Cup after defeating Aris in the final 1–0, thus clinching their 20th Greek Cup title and sealing their position in the following year's 2024–25 UEFA Europa League second qualifying round.

 On October 30, 2024, the club announced that Rui Vitória would be its next coach.
-Panathinaikos terminated the contract of Luis Vitoria on 15 September 2025.

-On October 19, 2025, the club announced that Rafael Benítez would be its next coach.
+The 2024-25 season proved to be difficult, overshadowed by the accidental death of squad player George Baldock.
+Despite this tragic loss, the team rallied and ended the season in 2nd place, securing Champions League play-offs.
+However during a lackluster start to their 2025–26 campaign, Panathinaikos terminated Vitória's contract on the 15 September 2025, less than a year after his appointment.
+A month later, on October 19, 2025, the club announced that Rafael Benítez would be its next coach.